-Biofeedback is a way to gain control of physical processes that are not normally under conscious control.
-For example, people can learn to warm their hands by watching a thermometer while focusing mental activity on trying to get the temperature to increase by consciously relaxing to increase blood flow to the hands.
+If you like to learn from research findings and articles, here are some.
+People can learn to warm their hands by watching a thermometer while focusing mental activity on trying to get the temperature to increase by consciously relaxing to increase blood flow to the hands.
 In general, instruments are used to give “biofeedback”, on temperature, pulse rate, electrical signals from muscle activation (EMG), electrical signals from the heart (EKG), electrical signals from the brain (EEG) etc. Usually biofeedback is done in the office of a professional who has professional equipment.
+Odawara et al. used computerized EMA to show that biofeedback could improve the symptoms of migraine, including psychological stress and headache-related disability.

 Biofeedback is an established technique for overcoming some forms of chronic pain [Fisher].
 For example, it has been shown to be effective for 63% of people suffering from migraine headaches [Sargent].
 The type of biofeedback used for this study was simply hand temperature!
 The participants were trained to say phrases like: “I feel quite quiet . . .
 I am beginning to feel quite relaxed . . .
 My feet feel heavy and relaxed . . .
 My ankles, my knees, and my hips, feel heavy, relaxed, and comfortable . . .
 My solar plexus, and the whole central portion of my body, feel relaxed and quiet . . .
 My hands, my arms, and my shoulders feel heavy, relaxed and comfortable. . . .
 My neck, my jaws, and my forehead feel relaxed . . .
 They feel comfortable and smooth . . .
 My whole body feels quiet, heavy, comfortable and relaxed.
 I feel quite relaxed . . .
 My arms and hands are heavy and warm . . .
 I feel quite quiet . . .
 My whole body is relaxed and my hands are warm, relaxed and warm . . .
 My hands are warm . . .
 Warmth is flowing into my hands, they are warm . . . warm.”[Sargent].
 These experiments were done with a trainer, but since all that is needed is something to measure hand temperature, you, like many others, can do it at home.